Chemotherapy treatment, also called Chemo is a kind of cancer treatment that

-Chemotherapy treatment, also known as Chemo is a type of cancer treatment that is comprised from a mix of anti-cancer chemotherapeutic agents.
-Chemotherapy drugs are cytotoxic – meaning they attack cells that divide very rapidly in the body – this is one of the main properties of cancer cells.
-In the same time, chemotherapy drugs also attack healthy normal cells that divide rapidly – cells from hair follicles, from the digestive tract and bone marrow cells.
+Chemotherapy treatment, also called Chemo is a kind of cancer treatment that includes a combination of anti-cancer chemotherapeutic agents.
+Chemotherapy drugs are cytotoxic – meaning that these drugs attach to the cells that divide very quickly in the body – this feature is one of the main characteristics of cancer cells.
+Also, chemotherapy drugs attack the healthy cells that divide quickly as well, such as the cells from hair follicles, from the digestive tract and bone marrow cells.

-● Reduce symptoms of certain diseases – this is called palliative chemotherapy
+● Decrease the symptoms of some diseases – this is called palliative chemotherapy

 ● Chemotherapy for breast cancer